AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 - Issuance of Defense Biometrics Identification System (DBIDS) Visitor Cards, DBIDS Visitor Passes, contractor Badges, Agent Letter ID Cards, etc.

-- Processing Entry Authorization Lists (EAL) for special events, please submit requests 7-10 business days prior to the event.
+- Processing Entry Authorization Lists (EAL) for special events.
+Please submit requests 7-10 business days prior to the event.

 For more information on the services listed call 803-895-5050 OPT 5